-- 1. Review MULTIMEDIA: "Permafrost or No Permafrost, That is the Question" on the UNITE US website (uniteusforclimate.org) and bookmark as necessary. - 2.
+- 1. Review VIDEO: "Permafrost or No Permafrost, That is the Question." - 2.
 Review STUDENT WORKSHEET: "In My Own Back Yard" to become familiar with Google Maps and the steps students will take to access the information.
 Bookmark sites as necessary.